Table Of Contents

 Unlike other cloud cost platforms, CloudZero empowers you to:

-• Accurately capture, contextualize, and link cloud cost data to the specific people, products, and processes driving them — even if you have imperfect cost allocation tags.
+• Accurately capture, contextualize, and link cloud cost data to the specific people, products, and processes driving it — even if you have imperfect cost allocation tags.

 • Pinpoint the costs of specific tenants, even in a multi-tenant environment.
 This way, you can better plan for tenants based on their usage patterns.

-• View your cloud costs per unit; This includes cost per individual customer, team, project, feature, environment, deployment, etc. This makes it easier for you to set fair pricing for your services, offer personalized discounts, and protect your margins.
+• View your cloud costs per unit.
+This includes cost per individual customer, team, project, feature, environment, deployment, etc. This makes it easier to set fair pricing for your services, offer personalized discounts, and protect your margins.

 • Understand your cost of goods sold (COGS) in a highly visual, easy-to-digest format.
 You’ll see which cost centers to reduce spending on to cut costs and which ones to invest more into to maximize returns.

-• Understand and act on your multi-cloud costs in one place; CloudZero AnyCost covers AWS, Azure, and GCP, as well as platforms such as Kubernetes, Snowflake, and Datadog.
+• Understand and act on your multi-cloud costs in one place.
+CloudZero AnyCost covers AWS, Azure, and GCP, as well as Kubernetes, Snowflake, Datadog, and AI/ML platforms — consolidating fragmented cost data into a single source of truth.

 CloudZero offers much more, including budgeting, forecasting, and cost allocation tools — all in one user-friendly package. to experience CloudZero in action for yourself.